 Double silhouettes, arranged in a variety of poses, go down well.
 You can pose face-to-face or back-to-back:

 “A Smith & Jones or a Charlie’s Angels?”

-Collars and ties can be cut away – a technique known as slash cutting – leaving an empty white space.
-This gives the silhouette a quintessentially 1920’s feel.
+Collars and ties can be cut away – a technique known as slash cutting – leaving empty white spaces.
+This gives the silhouettes a quintessentially 1920’s feel.

 This kind of silhouette repertoire is vital.
-It allows artists to develop a theme as they work.
-It keeps the work fresh and prevents them getting stuck in a the rut of “cutting heads”.
+It allows artists to develop a theme as they work and keeps the guests constantly surprised.

 From time to time a volunteer may be found to pose for a full-length silhouette (if anybody is brave enough).